exercism/bash/concepts/commands-and-arguments/introduction.md

 ## Review:

-_Arguments_: These are additional words specified after the command ('`ls -l foo`' executes ls with two arguments).
+_Arguments_: These are additional words specified after the command ('`ls -l foo`' executes `ls` with two arguments).

 _Quotes_: The two forms of quotes, single and double (`'` and `"`), are used to group words and can protect special characters.
 The difference between `'` and `"` will be discussed later.

 Tip — **Always** quote sentences or strings that belong together, even if it's not absolutely necessary.
-This developed practice will reduce the risk of human error in the scripts. (e.g. quoting a sentence of an `echo` command).
+Developing this practice will reduce the risk of human error in the scripts. (e.g. quoting a sentence of an `echo` command).

 ## Strings